open-cogsci/sigmund-ai/tests/testcases.md

 # Run-if expression (GUI)

 I have a sketchpad that I would like to show only after an incorrect response.
-Can you show me how to do that?'
+Can you show me how to do that?

 The answer should: